For Asians Living in the Shadow of the Atlanta Killings, Anger and 'Just This Constant Fear'

 I wasn’t sure if Shan was speaking metaphorically about destroyed dreams or actual gun shots.
 Then he mentions the state of U.S. gun control.
 A woman working as a massage therapist for Shan had already told him that a customer brought a loaded gun into one of the massage rooms not long ago.
 The woman had no idea the man was armed until the man decided to check the gun in his bag after his massage.

 As Shan and I talk, customers arrive and customers go.
 Some stop at the front desk to pay before leaving.
-A black woman in white clogs is meeting a friend and wants the sugar foot scrub.
-Another black woman in a red sweater and black ballet slippers needs to pay and thanks Shan.
+A Black woman in white clogs is meeting a friend and wants the sugar foot scrub.
+Another Black woman in a red sweater and black ballet slippers needs to pay and thanks Shan.
 She’s feeling so relaxed after her massage, her smile is almost detectable behind a black and white cloth mask.
 Later, a white man in jeans, a long sleeved-button down shirt and flip flops arrives for a massage appointment.

 No one, not even the white woman who arrives later looking for security camera footage that may have captured an accident outside the store involving her teenage son, mentions the shootings.
 It’s as if this immaculately clean lobby with modern stuffed brown chairs and the faint scent of vanilla in the air is another world, separate from the one outside.